-Chances are that some piece of information on the mental health report needs clarification.
-Although you may need to follow up with the provider directly, you also can find out more information on your own.
-There are multiple online resources regarding mental illness, including [C Click PPT once]:
+Chances are that some pieces of information on the mental health report need clarification.
+Although you may need to follow up with the provider directly, you also can find more information on your own.
+There are multiple online resources regarding mental illness, including [ C Click PPT once]: